eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/pnp4nagios.rst

 		command_line    /bin/mv /usr/local/pnp4nagios/var/host-perfdata /usr/local/pnp4nagios/var/spool/host-perfdata.$TIMET$
    }

+"Using these commands the file service-perfdata will be moved to var/spool/ after the interval specified in service_perfdata_file_processing_interval has passed.
+The Nagios macro $TIMET$ is appended to the filename to avoid overwriting of old files unintentionally."
+[2]_

 NPCD monitors :bash:`/usr/local/pnp4nagios/var/spool/` directory and :bash:`process_perfdata.pl`
 processes these files decoupled from Nagios.

-.. note:: This configuration process is intended to be automated with the task :ref:`nagios-config.yml`, these options should be written previously in the config files present in the ansible role.
+.. note:: This configuration process is intended to be automated with the task :ref:`nagios-config.yml`.
+		  These options should be written previously in the config files present in the ansible role.

-After configuring PNP4Nagios, it's recomended to start NPCD as a daemon, executing:
+After configuring PNP4Nagios, it's recommended to start NPCD as a daemon, executing:

 .. code-block:: bash